dengxianga/Project3-CUDA-Path-Tracer/README.md

 * CMakeLists Changes

 A couple changed were made, 1.
 Changed CUDA compatiblity sm_20 --> sm_61; 2.
 Added file names from stream compaction folder; 3.
-Adjustments of main cmakelist file for fixing linking errors with Visual Studio 2013, CUDA 8 (see https://groups.google.com/forum/#!topic/cis-565-fall-2016/kMSmwhhdqFg).
+Adjustments of main cmakelist file for fixing linking errors with Visual Studio 2013, CUDA 8 (see https://groups.google.com/forum/#!topic/cis-565-fall-2016/kMSmwhhdqFg , also includes the changes to the external folder).

-* Togglable parameters, please see common.h.
+* Togglable parameters of modes, please see common.h.
+* Parameters for motion speed, camera DOF, etc, please see cornellMove.txt for reference.